vikyathshettyy/jwtAuthServer/README.md

 ### Description
 This project uses jsonwebtokens to make authenticated requests to the server after signing in

-To run the project
+To run the project<br>
--run npm install in the project directory \n
+-run npm install in the project directory <br>
 -run node index.js

 ## Routes